Grids in designing: Types of Grids for Professional Designs

 November 26, 2020 | 0 min read

-Grids are the important components of a layout that work as a backbone, infographics, and presentation.
+Grid layouts are the important components of a layout that work as a backbone, infographics, and presentation.

-Listed below are the different kinds of grids that exist starting from anatomy grids for better understanding.
+Listed below are the different kinds of layout grids that exist starting from anatomy grids for better understanding.

-Parts of a Grid
+Parts of a Grid layout

 - The Format – It is a full area where a design is laid out be it in print or page.

 - Margin – They are the empty spaces between the edges of the content and the format.
-The size of the margins gives the design its general shape, usually a rectangle.
+The size of the margins gives the layout design its general shape, usually a rectangle.

 - Flowlines – They are horizontal lines separating the sections into parallel bands.
-It helps the reader follow the content in the layout and also creates stopping points, or edges to be placed on.
+It helps the reader follow the content in the grid layout and also creates stopping points, or edges to be placed on.
 Flowlines are also called hang lines or baselines.

 - Modules – They are the spaces created between the flowlines and vertical lines called building blocks.
 Its vertical groups together create columns and horizontally create rows.